acloudsecninja/emu-ia-650-course/Lab3/README.md

 # Offensive Security Testing with Hugging Face AI Models

+## ⚠️ Safety and Ethics

+### Important Warnings
+- **Educational Purpose Only**: This tool is designed for educational and authorized security testing only
+- **Legal Compliance**: Only use on systems you own or have explicit permission to test
+- **Network Isolation**: Test in isolated lab environments
+- **Responsible Disclosure**: Report any discovered vulnerabilities responsibly

+## 🚀 Overview
 This lab demonstrates how to use Hugging Face AI models for testing offensive security tactics on Ubuntu systems against Windows targets.

-## 🚀 Overview

 The Python script leverages state-of-the-art AI models from Hugging Face to generate and test various offensive security techniques including:
 - Phishing email generation